ceph/ceph/src/pybind/mgr/dashboard/HACKING.rst

 Defining path parameters in endpoints's URLs using python methods's parameters is very easy but it is still a bit strict with respect to the position of these parameters in the URL structure.
-Sometimes we may want to explictly define a URL scheme that contains path parameters mixed with static parts of the URL.
+Sometimes we may want to explicitly define a URL scheme that contains path parameters mixed with static parts of the URL.
 Our controller infrastructure also supports the declaration of URL paths with explicit path parameters at both the controller level and method level.